By Heather Huston, Assistant Service Manager, BizFilings

 The advantages of an S corporation often outweigh any perceived disadvantages.
 The S corporation structure can be especially beneficial when it comes time to transfer ownership or discontinue the business.
 These advantages are typically unavailable to sole proprietorships and general partnerships.
 S corporation advantages include:

 - Protected assets.
 An S corporation protects the personal assets of its shareholders.
-Absent an express personal guarantee, a shareholder is not personally responsible for the business debts and liabilities of the corporation.
+Absent an express personal guarantee, a shareholder does not have personal liability for the business debts and liabilities of the corporation.
 Creditors cannot pursue the personal assets (house, bank accounts, etc.) of the shareholders to pay business debts.
 In a sole proprietorship or general partnership, owners and the business are legally considered the same—leaving personal assets vulnerable.

 - Pass-through taxation.
 An S corporation does not pay federal taxes at the corporate level.
 (Most—but not all—states follow the federal rules.
 View the Ongoing Corporation Requirements page of our state guides to see if your state recognizes the federal S corporation election.)
-Any business income or loss is "passed through" to shareholders who report it on their personal income tax returns.
-This means that business losses can offset other income on the shareholders’ tax returns.
+Any business incomeor loss is "passed through" to shareholders who report it on their personal income tax returns.
+This means that business losses can offset other income on the shareholders’ tax returns to reduce income tax paid.
 This can be extremely helpful in the startup phase of a new business.
+(A corporation that does not elect S corporation status and accumulates passive income is at risk of being classified as a personal holding company.)

 - Tax-favorable characterization of income.
 S corporation shareholders can be employees of the business and draw salaries as employees.
 They can also receive dividends from the corporation, as well as other distributions that are tax-free to the extent of their investment in the corporation.
 A reasonable characterization of distributions as salary or dividends can help the owner-operator reduce self-employment tax liability, while still generating business-expense and wages-paid deductions for the corporation.